Life doesn’t always go as planned. But if you’re able to tap into the power of gratitude and appreciation, you can still find joy in each day.

 Snow day in St. Louis yesterday = a practice in gratitude.

 “A good mom would RELISH the chance to stay inside with her wound up kiddos all day, right?
-A good mom would have all the ingredients for homemade chocolate chip cookies on hand… and then happily entertain a flour fight as we all got dough up to our elbows making memories, right??
-I mean, that is how they do it in the commercials, right???”
+A good mom would have all the ingredients for homemade chocolate chip cookies on hand… and then happily entertain a flour fight as we all got dough up to our elbows making memories, right?”

 “Sorry to poo on your party… but sounds like a great day for gratitude.
 I never had kids and would have loved to have had snow days.
 They might be really excited to be home with you cause you’re so much fun.
 I have another friend named Becky.
 We call her Fun Becks.
 Today, be Fun Becks.
 Sounds like a great day for acceptance and stretching.
 Or not.
 Love you.”